 Add records to your Marked List where you can later print, save, e-mail, order, or export from the Marked List page.

 Error including document: A document with id 4618-TRS does not exist.

-A one-click search of a linked name in the Full Record will retrieve all records by that inventor (within the selected timespan) that exists in the product database.
-This feature allows you to narrow your search to only records published by the selected inventor.
-For example:
+A one-click search on the name of a linked author, editor, or group author will retrieve all records by that person (within the selected timespan) that exists in the product database.
+Use this feature to narrow your search to records published by the selected person.

 The new set of results is automatically added to the Search History table.

 A red EN icon indicates the record has been saved to your EndNote online library.
 Click the icon to go to your library.

 This icon only appears if you have signed in and if the record is already in your EndNote library.

 This button opens a new Web page that contains a table with NCBI resource names that link to the National Center for Biotechnology Information (NCBI).
 This option is only available for records for which a PubMedID exists.